-The proposed intensification of the existing hotel use at the subject property is compatible with the surrounding neighborhood, which is a destination for regional shoppers and tourists.
-However, the proposed tourist hotel use would replace existing residential hotel rooms, which are naturally affordable by their sizes and ages, with tourist rooms.
-The replacement of residential use with tourist hotel use is neither necessary nor desirable for the neighborhood or City.
+The surrounding neighborhood is characterized by high-density Residential uses with supportive Commercial uses.
+Although tourist hotel use may be found to be compatible with the surrounding neighborhood, the proposed tourist hotel use is would replace existing residential hotel rooms, which are naturally affordable by their sizes and ages, with tourist rooms, are less compatible with the neighborhood than residential uses.
+The replacement of residential use with tourist hotel use is neither necessary nor desirable for the neighborhood or city.

-- B. The proposed project will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity.
-There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that: - i.
+B. The proposed project will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity.
+There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that:

+i.
 Nature of proposed site, including its size and shape, and the proposed size, shape and arrangement of structures;

-The height and bulk of the Mosser Hotel will remain the same and will not alter the existing appearance or character of the project vicinity.
+The height and bulk of the Mithila Hotel will remain the same and will not alter the existing appearance or character of the project vicinity.
 The new construction at 361 Turk and 145 Leavenworth has been reviewed by the Planning Commission and by Planning Staff and would not have a detrimental impact on residents or workers in the vicinity.